Employment Disability Discrimination Advice For Employers

 Perceived disability discrimination is discrimination against a person because of a perceived disability, even when that person is not actually disabled.
 For example, declining to employ someone because they have a mild hearing impairment which does not technically meet the criteria for disability under the law

-How we help employers protect disability rights in the workplace
+How we help you protect disability rights in the workplace

-Disability discrimination at work is complex and it can be difficult for employers to understand their duties and obligations in relation to disability discrimination law.
+Disability discrimination at work is complex and it can be difficult for you as employers to understand your duties and obligations in relation to disability discrimination law.
 We can help you put together best practice procedures to prevent unintentional disability discrimination in your organisation.
 We can also provide training on dealing with long-term sickness absence and how to make reasonable adjustments if someone’s disability makes it difficult or impossible to continue in their role.
-We also offer advice on redundancy and Settlement Agreements if it is impossible for an employee to continue in their role.
+We also offer advice on redundancy and Settlement Agreements if it is impossible for one of your employees to continue in their role.
 There is no justification for failing to make reasonable adjustments, so it is vital to get this right.